Self-Driving the Golden Circle in Iceland: Map, Route, & Itinerary

 Guide to Iceland is the most trusted travel platform in Iceland, helping millions of visitors each year.
 All our content is written and reviewed by local experts who are deeply familiar with Iceland.
 You can count on us for accurate, up-to-date, and trustworthy travel advice.

-The Golden Circle is easily accessible from Reykjavik and includes three of Iceland’s most iconic attractions: Gullfoss, a powerful waterfall; Geysir, a bubbling geothermal area; and Thingvellir, a national park where history and geology collide.
+The Golden Circle is easily accessible from Reykjavik and includes three of Iceland's most iconic attractions.
+These are Gullfoss, a powerful waterfall; Geysir, a bubbling geothermal area; and Thingvellir, a national park where history and geology collide.
+With well-maintained roads and clear signage, it's an ideal route for first-time and returning travelers.

-In this guide, we’ll show you how to plan your own Golden Circle road trip, including maps, suggested stops, and itinerary options.
-Whether you're spending a full day or stretching it into a two-day journey with Golden Circle accommodations, you’ll find everything you need to make the most of this unforgettable drive.
+In this guide, we'll show you how to plan your own Golden Circle road trip, with maps, suggested stops, and itinerary options.
+Find everything you need for a full-day drive or a relaxed two-day journey with Golden Circle accommodations.

 Key Takeaways

-• The Golden Circle features three main attractions: Thingvellir National Park, Geysir Geothermal Area, and Gullfoss Waterfall.
+• The Golden Circle features three main attractions, namely Thingvellir National Park, Geysir Geothermal Area, and Gullfoss Waterfall.

 • A self-drive tour offers flexibility and freedom, while a guided tour provides expert insights and stress-free travel.